Start children off on the way they should go, and even when they are old they will not turn from it.

 Thank you for your interest in West Lutheran High School.

-Academically speaking, West Lutheran High School has the blessing of being able to address a variety of learning needs – both those who are need of an extra academic challenge and those who find academics to be challenging.
+Academically speaking, West Lutheran High School has the blessing of being able to address a variety of learning needs – both those who are in need of an extra academic challenge and those who find academics to be challenging.

 West strives to help students make the most of their God-given academic gifts.
 West is able to offer a unique dual credit program to its students.
 Through the Minnesota Post Secondary Education Opportunity program, West in cooperation with Concordia University, offer a college level course in Calculus, Literature and Western Civilization.
 These courses will offer both high school and college credits to juniors and seniors.
 What makes this different from most other PSEO programs is that the students will be able to stay within their high school and receive this college level course from our own instructors using a curriculum approved by Concordia.
 Several other PSEO courses will also be available online.